 - Schools

 - Educational facilities

 - Commercial business districts

-- Recreational facilities
+- Recreational facilities (including beaches, sport fields, playgrounds, pools etc.)

 - Clubs

-- · Hospitals and retirement villages
+- Hospitals and retirement villages.

 The pointscore system also provides weighting to reduce risk to users by allowing for the hierarchy of the adjoining road.
 With additional points available for those roads with greater traffic volumes, the separation of pedestrians and vehicles reduces the potential for conflict.